1886 eruption of Mount Tarawera: Eruption

 The evening before the eruption was a clear night, with nothing unusual until shortly after midnight on the morning of 10 June 1886, when a series of more than 30 increasingly strong earthquakes were felt in the Rotorua area.
 About 1:20 a.m. there was a flash of light.
 Explosions began at around 1:30 a.m., with a larger earthquake at around 2:10 a.m. being followed by the formation of an eruption cloud 9.5–10 km high.
 During this initial phase, an 8 km fissure vent opened from the Wahanga dome at about 1:30 a.m., based on reports of the location of the initial column.
 This then extended across Mount Tarawera, with fountains appearing in multiple locations.
 By 2:30 a.m., all three of Mount Tarawera's peaks had erupted, blasting three distinct columns of smoke and ash thousands of metres into the sky and causing a large amount of volcanic lightning.
 The fissure continued to expand to the southwest as the eruption progressed, at the same time as eruptive activity was increasing around the present location of Waimangu.
-One observer at Gisborne estimated the height of the eruption column at about 2:20 a.m. as 6 mile high.
+One observer at Gisborne estimated the height of the eruption column at about 2:20 a.m. as 6 mi high.